 If you're capable of paying off the balance in full every month, then you should have no problem managing a credit card and staying out of debt.

-One last tip: Treat your credit card as a debit card.
+One last tip: Treat your credit card like a debit card.
 Pay it off in full every day if you have to.
 I try to pay off my balance every couple of weeks so that I don't forget.
+I also use Trim to remind me when payment is due.

 7. Stay Out of Bad Debt